marijnh/Eloquent-JavaScript/03_functions.md

 {{index "return value", "return keyword", undefined}}

-Some functions produce a value, such as `roundTo` and `square`, and some don't, such as `makeNoise`, whose only result is a ((side effect)).
+Some functions, such as `roundTo` and `square`, produce a value, and some don't, such as `makeNoise`, whose only result is a ((side effect)).
 A `return` statement determines the value the function returns.
 When control comes across such a statement, it immediately jumps out of the current function and gives the returned value to the code that called the function.
 A `return` keyword without an expression after it will cause the function to return `undefined`.
 Functions that don't have a `return` statement at all, such as `makeNoise`, similarly return `undefined`.

 {{index parameter, [function, application], [binding, "from parameter"]}}